trosenkrantz/RAPTOR/README.md

     - Use regular expressions to match input, even for binary input.
     - Define an arbitrary state machine.
 - Arbitrary OS support through Java, shell scripts, and .cmd (Windows) scripts.
-- Can be used as CLI.
+- Support scripted and automated execution.
 - Portable application, can be run from a USB stick.
 - Logging to capture data exchange.